Characters of the Mortal Kombat series: Kollector

 Kollector is a Naknadan, a six-armed species in Outworld.
 His multiple arms allow him to utilize a wide array of weaponry, including a lantern, chain mace, bag bomb, and vials of fire.
 As implied by his name, he served as tribute collector for Shao Kahn until the emperor's death.
 When Shao Kahn returns in the story mode of Mortal Kombat 11, Kollector rejoins his forces, but is defeated by Kitana.
 In the Aftermath expansion, he is the first to notice the time-displaced Shang Tsung, Fujin, and Nightwolf arrive in Outworld, leading to him being defeated by the lattermost.
+Kollector appears as a cameo in Mortal Kombat 1 in the game's Invasions mode where he acts as a shopkeeper players can purchase items from.

 Ranked 45th in his list of the series' characters, Gavin Jasper of Den of Geek spoke highly of the Kollector's animation and fighting style, but found that "he showed up a little too late to the party".